The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Behavioral Analysis

+We applied our processing pipeline to the composed dataset, parsing all bundles, deduplicating objects, and constructing a typed graph to characterize source diversity, redundancy, and the overall limits of public \stix{} structure across providers.
+However, the detailed quantitative analyses reported in this paper cover coverage, sparsity, overlap, clustering, and campaign-group alignment, which are computed exclusively on the chosen bundle (\mitre{} \attack{} Enterprise).

+For emulation, both the composed dataset and the Enterprise bundle share a fundamental structural limitation: \stix{} does not define a dedicated procedure object with explicit ordering, preconditions, or environment bindings, and no source in our corpus introduces such a construct as a custom extension.
+Consistent with prior work on CTI quality, we find that most \stix{}-encoded artifacts are sparse, incomplete, and procedurally underspecified.
+Campaign objects in particular rarely document the full incident, target environment, or execution prerequisites in machine-readable form.

+Across the public feeds we parsed, we found that the \attack{} Enterprise bundle preserves the richest campaign-level structure and therefore serves as the anchor for the detailed behavioral analyses that follow.
+In our representation, we model each campaign as a binary vector over Enterprise techniques, explicitly indicating which techniques are present.
+We define intrusion sets analogously, using \stix{} \texttt{relationship} objects to link \texttt{intrusion-set} and \texttt{attack-pattern} objects.
+The bundle includes \nIntrusionSets{} active intrusion sets, \nIntrusionSetsWithTechniques{} have at least one technique relationship and are included in our profile analyses, while we retain the remaining \nIntrusionSetsEmpty{} only in the corpus totals.

+The Enterprise data documents more threat groups than public campaigns.
+Each group is associated with one or more sets of techniques spanning phases such as Initial Access, Persistence, Privilege Escalation, Credential Access, Discovery, Lateral Movement, Command and Control, Collection, Exfiltration, and Impact.
+Together, these techniques form the group’s \emph{operational profile}, supporting activity correlation across campaigns, incident attribution, and behavior-centered defense design.

-We then compare campaigns with their corresponding intrusion sets to assess the extent to which the Enterprise bundle maintains internal consistency.
-After determining that the most reliable way to extract meaningful behavioral information from campaigns is to treat each campaign as a set of techniques, we examined how the use of these techniques in each campaign relates to those attributed to the corresponding intrusion set.
-For this analysis, we rely on the Enterprise \stix{} bundle to ensure that both sides of the comparison (campaigns and groups) come from the same representation used for coverage and clustering.
-We then manually cross-check a sample of these relationships against the \attack{} website to validate the reference technique sets.
+To assess internal consistency, we compare campaigns to their corresponding intrusion sets within the Enterprise bundle.
+Because campaign entries are most informative as technique sets, we examine how a campaign’s techniques relate to those attributed to its corresponding intrusion set, using the same Enterprise \stix{} representation as in clustering and coverage analyses.
+We also manually cross-checked a sample of these relationships against the \attack{} website.